gorrilla10101/FizzBuzz/README.md

 ## IFizzBuzzWriter
 The IFizzBuzzWriter controls where the output will be wrote to.
 The FizzBuzzWrtierString implementation writes it to a TextWriter.

+## FizzBuzz
+FizzBuzz is the main entry point it takes an implementation of IFizzBuzzBuilder and IFizzBuzzWriter.
+You can then call WriteFizzBuzz and it will calculate the result of FizzBuzz and write it to the Writer.